vp03849/multi-tenant-task-manager/README.md

 # Task Manager Backend

 A multi-tenant task management API built with FastAPI, PostgreSQL, and SQLAlchemy.
-Users belong to one or more workspaces, each acting as an isolated tenant boundary — projects and tasks live inside a workspace, and access is governed by role-based permissions (owner, admin, member) rather than simple login/logout access control.
+Users belong to one or more workspaces, each acting as an isolated tenant boundary.
+Projects and tasks live inside a workspace, and access is governed by role-based permissions (owner, admin, member) rather than simple login/logout access control.
 The project focuses on the parts of backend engineering that are easy to get wrong in real SaaS systems: correct tenant isolation, role-scoped authorization, and reproducible infrastructure via Docker and CI.

 ## Architecture